TnTech-ECE/CapstoneStarterRepo/README.md

 # Induction Heater Controller

-The descriptions and information in all readme files in the starter repo (including this one) must be edited.
-All section descriptions must be deleted.
-Any failure to remove the description information (like the statement that you are currently reading) will be heavily penalized!

 ## Executive Summary

-Give the elevator pitch and abstract for the project.
-It should allow interested visitors to broadly understand the motivation for the project and what the project has accomplished.
+Our team is tasked by Lockinvar to create an induction heater controller to regulate the power delivered to an induction heater.
+The purpose of this controller is to improve the energy efficiency and life expectancy of the heater.
+We plan to have safety systems in place to ensure that nothing gets overlooked

 ## Capabilities

-Here explain in more detail (though not as much as will be given in the datasheet) what the version of this project in this repo is capable of doing.
+Here, explain in more detail (though not as much as will be given in the datasheet) what the version of this project in this repo is capable of doing.

 ## Salient Outcomes